Olly Murs: 2009–2011: The X Factor and debut album

 In the final on 12 December, he repeated his audition song, "Superstition", following which Cowell said putting him in the final 12 was "the best risk I have ever taken in my life".
 Murs then sang with Robbie Williams on a duet of "Angels", in which Williams fluffed his lines as he walked on stage to join Murs and came in at the wrong time, singing the second line of the song, but was helped by Murs to find the right spot.
 There was then a repeat performance of his week 2 song "Fool in Love".
 Murs qualified for the final two and first sang a repeat performance of "Twist and Shout", following which Walsh commented, "You're a born, born showman and no matter what happens tonight you're going to have a great career in music."

 In his final performance on the show he performed the winner's song, "The Climb".
 He was told by Cole, "You absolutely tore it from your soul.
 I've never heard you sing like that.
 I thought it was a beautiful version of the song."
 He lost the final to Joe McElderry the next day and finished as the runner-up.
 On 15 December, two days after the final, it was reported that Cowell was going to offer Murs a record deal in early 2010.
 Following his defeat, Murs was reportedly texted by duet partner Robbie Williams and invited to visit him in his Los Angeles mansion and participate in the forthcoming Soccer Aid, organised by Williams.

 Murs performed on The X Factor tour, alongside McElderry, John & Edward, Stacey Solomon, Lucie Jones and several other finalists.
 It was later revealed on The Xtra Factor that Murs was predicted by all the judges and presenters (except Minogue who had said Nicole Jackson, and Cole who had said Miss Frank as a second choice) as the favourite to win the series at the Bootcamp stage.
-Footage of Murs appearing on Deal or No Deal was later featured in an edition of the BBC's Almost Famous on 2 January 2010.